grafana/metrictank/docs/config.md

 # kafka topic (may be given multiple times as a comma-separated list)
 topics = mdm
 # offset to start consuming from.
 Can be one of newest, oldest,last or a time duration
+# When using a duration but the offset request fails (e.g. Kafka doesn't have data so far back), metrictank falls back to `oldest`.
 # the further back in time you go, the more old data you can load into metrictank, but the longer it takes to catch up to realtime data
 offset = last
 # kafka partitions to consume. use '*' or a comma separated list of id's